scalatra/scalatra-website/content/news/2019-02-15-scalatra-2-6-5-released.md

 <!--more-->

-Here's the full list of changes from version 2.6.4:
+Here's the full list of changes for version 2.6.5:

 ### Modules